sa6mwa/kryptograf/README.md

     // RecvFromJson executes at least one json.Decode on j returning
     // exactly one successfully decrypted json key/value pair as a
-    // map[string][]byte or error per call.
+    // map[string][]byte (kryptograf.KeyValueMap) or error per
+    // call.
+RecvFromJson uses json.Decode underneath and can be
+    // repeatedly called on j until returning error io.EOF indicating
+    // there is no more data to read from the stream.
 RecvFromJson uses
-    // json.Decode underneath and can be repeatedly called on j until
-    // returning error io.EOF indicating there is no more data to read
+    // KeyValueMap_PutSequential to handle any duplicates returned since
-    // from the stream.
-If you require that every incoming json object
+    // keys need to be unique.
+If you require that every incoming json
-    // is successfully decrypted you can set the optional variadic
+    // object is successfully decrypted you can set the optional
-    // boolean to true, in which case RecvFromJson will return error if
+    // variadic boolean to true, in which case RecvFromJson will return
-    // any incoming json object fail decryption.
-Format of the incoming
+    // error if any incoming json object fail decryption.
+Format of the
-    // json stream is:
+    // incoming json stream is:
     //
     //	{"msg1":"base64EncodedCipherText"}
     //	{"msg2":"base64EncodedCipherText"}